Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Abstract

 \section{Abstract}

-We have obtained the binding energy of the deuteron on a quantum simulator using the variational quantum eigensolver (VQE) for renormalization group (RG)-based low-momentum effective interactions.
-The binding energy has been calculated in the truncated harmonic oscillator (HO) basis, using the Qiskit-Aer simulator in both noise-free and noisy cases.
+We have obtained the energy of the deuteron on a quantum simulator using the variational quantum eigensolver.
+We have employed realistic two-body interactions, namely, chiral N4LO and AV$_{18}$, thus incorporating the role of tensor forces.
+These interactions are subsequently evolved to low resolution scales using the similarity renormalization group approach with parameter $\lambda$.
+The deuteron ground state energy has been calculated in the truncated harmonic oscillator basis, using the Qiskit-Aer simulator in both noise-free and noisy cases.
 The noise models have been taken from the actual IBM quantum hardware, and the results obtained have been extrapolated to the zero noise limit.
-It is shown that the number of HO basis states needed for computing the binding energy to within 1 percent of the experimental value in the quantum simulator, decreases with decreasing RG parameter {$\lambda$}.
-The dependence of the extent of entanglement between the oscillator modes on $\lambda$ has been analysed.
+The number of harmonic oscillator basis states (hence qubits) needed for computing the energy to within 1 percent of the experimental value in the quantum simulator, decreases with decreasing {$\lambda$}.
+We have analysed the extent of entanglement between oscillator modes using concurrence as the entanglement quantifier.
+It is seen that the entanglement decreases as $\lambda$ is lowered from the bare value to $\sim 1.0 \, \text{fm}^{-1}$ independent of the form of the bare interaction and the number of harmonic oscillator basis states.